Updated December 30, 2019

 Great Lakes Brewing Company – Cleveland, Ohio

-One of the best craft beer breweries in the U.S. is located in Cleveland, Ohio.
+The next stop on our brewery road trip is one of the best craft beer breweries in the U.S., located in Cleveland, Ohio.
 Great Lakes Brewery in Cleveland not only serves up tasty craft brews, but each of the cleverly named beers and logo designs have a connection to the history in either Cleveland or the Great Lakes.
 You can find the beer in stores all across the country but actually going to the brewery in Cleveland is an experience of its own.

 Scott Herder and Megan Indoe blog at Bobo and Chichi.